Skip to main content

 Contract Terms5%Exit provisions, data portability, price escalation

-Adjust weights based on your priorities.
-If integration is your constraint, weight it higher.
-If cost is secondary to accuracy, weight it lower.
+Adjust the weights to your situation.
+If integration effort is your real constraint, weight it higher.
+If accuracy matters more than price, weight cost lower.

 Contract Negotiation Points